 One of the most common diseases affecting the daylily plant is the daylily root rot.
 It is very essential for every plant owner to be able to monitor the condition of their daylilies from time to time.
 By doing this, they are able to prevent plant diseases and even detect some as early as possible.

-The most popular symptom associated with daylily root rot is the distinctive change in color of certain parts of the said plant.
-Usually there is a rapid yellowish change in color of the foliage.
+The most popular symptom associated with daylily root rot is the distinctive change in colour of certain parts of the said plant.
+Usually there is a rapid yellowish change in colour of the foliage.
 Aside from that, the flower buds may also end up falling or dropping from the plant.
-The leaves also have a change in color from natural green to yellow, right from the tip up to the bottom part.
+The leaves also have a change in colour from natural green to yellow, right from the tip up to the bottom part.
 There may be no spots or any streak on it aside from the color change.
 Most of the time, not only one leaf, but the entire clump of the plant may be definitely affected.

 How To Prevent Daylily Rot